 The answer to the "Duhem Problem" was censorship.
 Duhem would not be published and not discussed.
 Duhem's publisher, Hermann et Cie, refused to publish the final volumes of his Systeme du Monde.
 The excuse given was financial hardship.
 Abel Rey, the head of the Institute d'Histoire des Sciences at the Sorbonne, knew the real reason.
 Hermann et Cie was being pressured by very powerful anti-clerical elements in the French government and academe not to promise publication of his work [_4_] .
 Medieval church clerics making important advances in the science of mechanics did not fit well with the accepted narrative.
 Abel Rey is one of the heroes of the story.
 Abel Rey was himself anti-clerical.
 This did not stop him from supporting Helene Duhem's 40 year long fight to publish her father's last works.

 Blocking the publication of Duhem's final works was not going to be enough to quash the discussion of his ideas.
 He had already published many works on medieval science.
-There was one man that could curtail the discussion of Pierre Duhem's ideas, George Sarton.
+The discussion of Duhem's ideas in historical circles needed to be shut down, too.
+George Sarton was the one person that could accomplish this.
 Being a professor of History of Science at Harvard University made him influential in what was taught and learned about the history of science at Harvard and other universities.
 His journal, Isis, had become the most important journal on the History of Science.
 As editor he influenced who and what were discussed in the discipline.
 With Duhem's death, Sarton became the leading figure in the study of medieval science.
 Who he did and didn't reference made a difference.

 The Isis Files explores the volumes of Isis during Sarton's time as editor.
-The mention of Duhem was very rare, even in the references at the end of articles.
+The mention of Duhem was very rare.
 Today Duhem is the most commonly referenced historian from the notable historians of medieval science in Sarton's time [_5_] .
 Sarton authored several large volumes of work on medieval science.
 In some of Sarton's works on science in the middle ages, Duhem and his work aren't mentioned at all and in others he is only very rarely referenced.

 If the managers at Hermann Cie and George Sarton were successful in their censorship of Pierre Duhem, how do we know of Pierre Duhem?
 When Duhem died in 1916, he left behind a daughter.
 Helene Duhem was very dedicated to her father and very stubborn.
 She knew that he had left 5 unpublished manuscripts on his death that were in publishable form.
 The French Academy of Sciences had analyzed them.
 She was determined that they would be published.